MicrosoftDocs/navdevitpro-content-pr/articles/function-notificationscope.md

 <properties
-                pageTitle="MESSAGE Function (Notification) | Project “Madeira”"
+                pageTitle="SCOPE Function (Notification) | Project “Madeira”"
-                description="Describes the MESSAGE function of the Notification data type for sending notifications" services=""
+                description="Describes the SCOPE function of the Notification data type for sending notifications" services=""
                 documentationCenter="Madeira"
                 authors="jswymer"/>

-# MESSAGE Function (Notification)
+# SCOPE Function (Notification)
-Specifies the content of the notification.
+Specifies the scope in which the notification appears to users content of the notification.

 ```
 [CurrMESSAGE := ]MESSAGE([NewMESSAGE])